andorx/clean-code/chapter-3.md

 - Be consistent in your names.
 Use the same phrases, nouns, and verbs.
 The similar phraseology in names allows the sequence to tell a story.

 ###### # Function arguments
-- Ideal number of arguments for a fucntion is zero to two
+- Ideal number of arguments for a function is zero to two
 - Three arguments should be avoided where possible
 - More than three requires very special justification